How to use the resource:

 Prior to using the resource

-You will find information about each of the Programme Indicators - the Usability of a programme, the Supports available from the programme developers to implement it and the best Evidence for the programme.
+You will find information about each of the Programme Indicators - the Usability of a programme, the Supports available from the programme developers to implement it and the best Evidence for the intervention.
 Each of these indicators will have been given a rating based on the Hexagon Tool scoring system.
-You will also find details about Implementing Site Indicators this is the Need the programme meets, how it might Fit in a service, with other approaches or services and what Capacity is required to deliver the programme.
+You will also find details about Implementing Site Indicators this is the Need the programme meets, how it might Fit in a service, with other approaches or services and what Capacity is required to deliver the intervention.
 These indicators are scored by you the “implementing site”.
 It is therefore important that you have done a bit of preparation prior to using this tool so you know what you are looking for and how to score the Implementing Site Indicators.